microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 ### QnA Maker
 {:.no_toc}

 A key design pattern used to good effect in the first wave of conversational experiences was to leverage Language Understanding (LUIS) and QnA Maker together.
-LUIS would be trained with tasks that your Bot could do for an end user and QnA Maker would be trained with more general knowledge and also provide personality chit-chat capabilities.
+LUIS would be trained with tasks that your Bot could do for an end-user and QnA Maker would be trained with more general knowledge and also provide personality chit-chat capabilities.

 [QnA Maker](https://www.qnamaker.ai/) provides the ability for non-developers to curate general knowledge in the format of question and answer pairs.
 This knowledge can be imported from FAQ data sources, product manuals and interactively within the QnaMaker portal.

-Two example QnA Maker models localised to English, Chinese, French, Italian, German, Spanish are provided in the [LU](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md) file format within the `Deployment\Resources` folder or [here](https://github.com/microsoft/botframework-solutions/tree/master/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Deployment/Resources/QnA).
+Two example QnA Maker models localized to English, Chinese, French, Italian, German, Spanish are provided in the [LU](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md) file format within the `Deployment\Resources` folder or [here](https://github.com/microsoft/botframework-solutions/tree/master/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Deployment/Resources/QnA).

 #### Base Personality
 {:.no_toc}